-In order for Inspire sounds to play correctly in the Chrome browser, we recommend that the Autoplay Policy is set as follows:
+In order for Inspire sounds to play correctly in the Chrome browser, it's necessary to enable sounds for that website as follows:

 The following list provides recommendations of the limits of specific components in the Sumo for Salesforce application.
 While it is possible to exceed these limits, it is recommended that they be adhered to in order for end users to receive the best user interface experience and for the Sumo for Salesforce application to operate correctly.

 - Maximum recommended Score that should be awarded to a user is up to 9,999

 - Maximum recommended Score that should be set on a Base Behaviour is 99

 - Maximum recommended number of characters that make up a Level Name is 16-20

 - Maximum recommended number of characters that make up a Badge Name is 16-20

 - Maximum number of words that make up a Competition or Experience Group Name is 4